 Good news!
 This project has been fully funded.
 We’ll report back here as soon as possible after the exams in August.
 The results are usually posted later in the fall.
 Thank you for helping the nuns on their path.

-From August 1-15, 2019, 53 Tibetan Buddhist nuns will sit various levels of their Geshema exams at Jangchup Choeling Nunnery in Mundgod.
-The nuns taking their exams this year come from four different nunneries: Dolma Ling, Geden Choeling, Jangchup Choeling, and Kopan Nunnery.
+The nuns who took their exams in August came from four different nunneries: Dolma Ling, Geden Choeling, Jangchup Choeling, and Kopan Nunnery.

 - 24 nuns taking their first-year exams

 - 7 Geshema candidates doing their fourth and final year of exams.